Colorado Court Records

 What is an Annulment in Colorado?

-In pursuance of C. R. S.14–10–103(2), an annulment refers to the declaration of marriage as invalid.
-It can be a civil annulment, that is, carried out in a court of law or an ecclesiastical annulment by a Catholic Church Annulment Tribunal in affiliation with a civil appellate court.
+Pursuant to C. R. S.14–10–103(2), an annulment refers to the declaration of marriage as invalid.
+It may be a civil annulment, that is, carried out in a court of law or an ecclesiastical annulment by a Catholic Church Annulment Tribunal in affiliation with a civil appellate court.
 Following C. R. S.14–10–111(2&3), a declaration of invalidity cannot be sought after the death of either party in a marriage, except there is a final resolution on the estate of either party after demise.

-Annulment records are accessible by contacting the court clerk of the county/district court where the annulment was granted and paying the applicable fees.
-Requestors must be relatives or representatives of the couples involved in the annulment process and show proof of the relationship.
+Annulment records are generally accessible by contacting the court clerk of the county/district court where the annulment was granted and paying the applicable fees.
+Requestors must be relatives or representatives of the couple involved in the annulment process and show proof of the relationship.

 Annulment vs Divorce in Colorado

-Annulment and divorce have a similarity in which both end a marital union.
-In Colorado, one or both parties having a divorce must have lived for 91 days in the state before filing at the court.
-For annulment, the two parties must have lived in Colorado for at least 30 days.
+Annulment and divorce are similar in that they both end a marital union.
+In Colorado, one or both parties seeking the divorce must have lived for 91 days in the state before filing in court.
+For annulment, the two parties should have lived in Colorado for at least 30 days.

-While one or both parties in a marriage can file a divorce, an annulment action can be filed by various parties, including either party involved in the marriage annulment, the parents of an underage party, the state, and the children of either party.
-Criteria for declaring a marriage invalid include;
+While one or both parties in a marriage can file a divorce, an annulment action may be filed by various parties, including either party involved in the marriage annulment, the parents of an underage party, the state, and the children of either party.
+The criteria for declaring a marriage invalid generally include:

 - Inability to consummate the marriage (impotence).

-- Age, child marriage with the absence of parents, guardian, or judicial consent/approval as provided by law.
+- Age, child marriage with the absence of parents, guardians, or judicial consent/approval as provided by law.

 - Deception into marriage by fraudulent act or misrepresentation of the other party.